POLearn/victionary-everything-about-viction/content/02_vrrf/01_deploying_a_random_dice/README.md

-## Example Smart Contract: Dice Game
+## Dice Game

-Below is an example of a Dice game smart contract that uses VRRF to roll a dice called `Dice.sol`.
+Let’s look at a practical example of using Viction's VRRF in a smart contract.
+In this scenario, we'll create a Dice smart contract that allows users to roll a virtual dice and receive a random outcome between 1 and 6 on chain.
+This application hopes to demonstrates how VRRF ensures that each roll is fair and verifiable, providing a manipulation-resistant source of randomness on-chain.
+By integrating VRRF into the smart contract, we can guarantee that every player experiences a truly random dice roll.

+### Code

+The source code can be loaded in our IDE with this [Github source](https://github.com/POLearn/victionary-everything-about-viction/blob/master/contract/Dice.sol)

 ```solidity
 contract Dice {